davidpagnon/Pose2Sim_Blender/README.md

 - [x] Import multiple persons in the same scene
 - [x] Create Example data
 - [x] Quick install option
+- [x] Handle different fps from marker, forces, and motion files
 - [ ] Rig model
 - [ ] Add other tool for importing or exporting cameras, and for importing videos or filming (see [Maya-Mocap](https://github.com/davidpagnon/Maya-Mocap/))
 - [ ] Tutorial for Mac/Linux